Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 but challenges remain on how to interpret them in humans
 @dengComparisonFecalBlood2023
 @dekkersOnlineAtlasHuman2022.
-Futher computational modeling of community-scale metabolism may also yield important insights, though to our knowledge this has not previously been done in infant populations
+Further computational modeling of community-scale metabolism may also yield important insights, though to our knowledge this has not previously been done in infant populations